devassistant/devassistant/README.rst

   pip install --user -r requirements-devel.txt pip install --user -r requirements-py2.txt # Only on Python 2

 Apart from git, DevAssistant also assumes that polkit is installed on your machine (provides pkexec binary).
 If you want to work with GUI, you'll need pygobject3.

-Or, assuming that you have DevAssistant version 0.8.0 or higher installed, you just need to do:
+Or, assuming that you have "devassistant" DAP installed [TODO:link], you just need to do:

 .. code:: sh